RossAscends/STMP/README.md

 - A list of past AI Chats, click one to load it.
 - Information listed with each past session item:
   - AI characters in the chat history
-  - number of messages in AI Chat
+  - Number of messages in AI Chat
-  - timestamp for the last message
+  - Timestamp for the last message
-- the list is ordered in reverse chronological (newest chats first)
+- The list is ordered in reverse chronological (newest chats first)

 ### User List

-- The right side of the screen contains two users lists, one for each of the chats.
+- The right side of the screen contains two users lists, one for each chat.
-- Users with the Host role will have a 🔑 next to their name.
+- Users with the Host role will have a 👑 next to their name.
 - The AI Characters will have a 🤖 next to their names in the AI Chat User List.

 #### Crowd Controls

-- (🤖⏳) sets the number of seconds delay between inputs to the AI Chat.
-- (🧑⏳) does the same, but for the User-to-User chat.
-- During the delay period the (✏️) for that chat will become (🚫), and no input will be possible.
+- (🎶) is a toggle that will play/stop a looping background audio track ("Cup of COhee" be Deffcolony).
+This helps mobile keep their websocket connection active when they minimize the app.
+- (🤐) is a toggle to completely disable guest inputs for both chats.
+- (🖌️) is a toggle to allow or deny markdown image display.
+- (📢) lets the Host send a large notification to all connected users.

 ### Top Bar Controls

 #### Left

 - (🎛️) toggles visibility of the Host Control Panel.

+#### Center

 - (🖼️) toggles the chat windows between three modes: maximize AI chat >> maximize User Chat >> return to normal dual display.
-  - **this is very helpful for mobile users!**
-- (📜) toggles display of both User lists.

-#### Right
+- (🔃) forces a page refresh.
 - (▶️/⏸️) allows for manual disconnect/reconnect to the server.
-- (🛠️) opens a Profile management menu which contains:
-  - Two text fields to change your displayed username in either the User Chat or AI Chat.
 - (🔑) opens a text box for input of the Host key in order to gain the Host role.
   - Once a vlid key has been entered, the page will automatically refresh to show the host controls.
   - **The Host key can be found in the server console at startup.**
   - After the user enters the key and presses Enter, their page will refresh and they will see the Host controls.
 - (⛔) clears the saved Usernames and UniqueID from localStorage.
   - If you are not the primary Host you will lose any roles you were given.
   - You will be asked to register a new username next time you sign in on the same browser.

-  - (🔊) (only on mobile) will cause a 10 minute silent audio to play when you minimize the browser window, preventing the websocket from being disconnected while the window is minimized.
-This is played each time you minimize the app.
+#### Right

+- (📜) toggles display of both User lists.

 ### In the Chat Windows

-- AI Chat: a selector to set the active AI character
-- Both chats: (🗑️) to clear either chat.
+- (🗑️) Host only, Clears either chat.
   - clearing the AI Chat will automatically create a new chat with the selected Character.
+- (🧹) All users, visually clears the chat to reduce UI lag, but does not actually destroy anything.

 #### Above the AI Chat Input Bar

+- (⏳) Host only.
+Sets the chat 'cooldown' for regular members.
+  - During the delay period the (✏️) for that chat will become (🚫), and no input will be possible.
 - (🤖) Manually triggering an AI response without user Input
 - (✂️) Deleting the last message in the AI Chat
 - (🔄) Retry, i.e. Remove the last chat message and prompt the AI character to give a new response.